 What to Look for in Puppy Pads

-Most puppy pads are disposable, meant to be used for one day, or several hours, and discarded.
+Most puppy pads are disposable, meant to be used for one day or several hours, and discarded.
 Washable puppy pads are reusable and designed to be placed in your washing machine after becoming soiled.
-Washable puppy pads are a good option you are concerned about your impact on the environment.
-Over time, they are also less costly than disposable puppy pads.

 How many puppy pads should I put down at once?